 That said, for erectile dysfunction, there are benefits to both ED pills and sex therapy, and assessing the two options can be a helpful first step.
 Medications can be helpful in cases where there are physical causes behind the ED or for individuals who could benefit from regaining confidence and overcoming psychological blockages.

 What should I look for in a sex therapist?

 That said, for sex therapy, Blycker emphasizes the importance of seeking a therapist with training in sexual health, “due to the additional education about sexual health and functioning,” plus comfort with dialogue focusing on sex, sexual behaviors, and gender-related topics, to name a few.

 Here are a few things to look for in a sex therapist:

-- Specialized training in sex therapy and sexual health — While therapists differ in their approaches to addressing sexual health related concerns, a therapist who has training specifically in sex therapy and sexual concerns will likely have the knowledge and skills to help you through your challenges.
+- Specialized training in sex therapy and sexual health: While therapists differ in their approaches to addressing sexual health related concerns, a therapist who has training and expertise specifically in sex therapy and sexual concerns will likely have the knowledge and skills to help you through your challenges.
 It may also be helpful to find a therapist who has AASECT (American Association of Sexuality Educators, Counselors and Therapists) certification.